usnistgov/xslt-blender/sts-viewer/readme.md

 ## Aims:

 This is a display application for NISO STS format.
 Its primary use is to render documents encoded in NISO STS XML on screen for reading by human users.
-Instead of tags, a reader can understand directly the structures by way of mapping to a set of generic layout conventions, consistent with the STS model in design and versatile enough to be adapted
+Instead of tags, a reader can understand directly the structures by way of mapping to a set of generic layout conventions, consistent with the STS model in design and versatile enough to be adapted.
+The current plan:

-- Adequate handling for display of any reasonably 'generic' STS in the body and back matter
+- For adequate handling for display of any reasonably 'generic' STS in the body and back matter
   - Front matter too, in part
-- Focus on NIST CSD publications as primary use case
+- To focus on NIST CSD publications as primary use case
-  - Any other NIST or non-NIST pub can provide further use case
+  - With any other NIST or non-NIST pubs as further use cases
-- Provide robust, generic, reusable, Accessible HTML
+- To provide robust, clean, Accessible HTML
-- Provide HTML reasonably easy to format further (style/PDF)
+  - Reasonably easy to format further (style/PDF)
-- Not provide solutions to everything, but can be built out further
+- Not to provide solutions to everything, but instead a foundation

 ## Maintenance plan